 What does your Guidestar Platinum Rating and Your 4-Star Charity Navigator Ratings Mean?
 (How do I know I can entrust my donation to you?)

 How are the funds you raise allocated?

-Community volunteers meet monthly to study the specific funding requests from each program throughout five areas; basic needs, children and families, seniors, health counseling, and health services.
-The E&I Panels carefully assess how effectively and efficiently agencies are using United Way funding.
+Community Impact volunteer committees spend hundreds of hours studying funding requests in the areas of basic needs, financial stability, health and education.
+Our Community Impact volunteer committees carefully assess how effectively and efficiently agencies are using United Way funding.
 Programs that address high priority needs and demonstrate measurable impact are given a funding preference, while programs that fail to meet high priority needs or provide little impact may not be funded.